Hilary Swank "deeply regrets" attending Chechen party

 LOS ANGELES Double Oscar winner Hilary Swank said on Thursday that she "deeply regrets" attending a birthday celebration last week in Chechnya for a leader accused of orchestrating torture and other human rights violations.

-Swank, 37, was one of a number of celebrities who traveled to the Chechen capital Grozny to attend a glitzy opening ceremony for a skyscraper complex that coincided with the 35th birthday of regional strongman Ramzan Kadyrov.
+Swank, 37, was one of a number of celebrities who travelled to the Chechen capital Grozny to attend a glitzy opening ceremony for a mosque, sports stadium and skyscraper complex that coincided with the 35th birthday of regional strongman Ramzan Kadyrov.

 "I deeply regret attending this event, which has thrown into question my long and deeply-held commitment to the protection of human rights," Swank said in a statement.

-Swank gave Kadyrov birthday wishes at the ceremony and told him "people are better dressed here than in New York."
-When asked by a Russian host if she knew it was Kadyrov's birthday, she said: "I do my research, I study what is going on here."
+Swank gave Kadyrov birthday wishes at the ceremony and told him that "people are better dressed here than in New York."

 The "Million Dollar Baby" actress said on Thursday she agreed to go because the project was described to her as a symbol of hope, and that she had been requested by organizers on the day to wish Kadyrov a happy birthday.